 This bug had a chance to live so long for two reasons – first, the customer accepted our firmware with this known problem; second we were quite convinced that this problem should have appeared in their devices as well.

-An event broke this impasse – first we had big troubles in an installation and eventually it turned out that one device has a slightly defective crystal that caused major frame dropout, wreaking havoc of all the system.
-This led to some investigation of the hardware guys that told me that crystal precision was very critical in device correctness.
-The crystal component has a tolerance of 0.5% and our device starts behaving weird when the frequency goes 0.4% away from nominal frequency.
-This was clearly not acceptable and a solution urged.
+An event broke this impasse – first, we had big troubles in an installation and eventually, it turned out that one device has a slightly defective crystal that caused major frame dropout, wreaking havoc on all the system.
+This led to some investigation by the hardware guys that told me that crystal precision was very critical in device correctness.
+The crystal component has a tolerance of 0.5% and our device starts behaving weirdly when the frequency goes 0.4% away from the nominal frequency.
+This was clearly not acceptable and a solution was urged.

 I went to some fruitless investigations before discovering that another firmware, mainly developed by our customer, was much more reliable than ours.
 After much head-scraping and head-banging against the nearest wall, I went through the aging documentation that the customer gave us to integrate the bus driver.